Unpacking Security Scanners for GitHub Actions Workflows: Related work

 Other related work investigates the reliability and maintainability of GitHub Actions workflows.
-Decan and colleagues \cite{decan2023outdatedness} found that workflows frequently become outdated, referencing obsolete actions or APIs that break builds and require developer intervention.
+Decan \etal \cite{decan2023outdatedness} found that workflows frequently become outdated, referencing obsolete actions or APIs that break builds and require developer intervention.
 The maintenance burden is high \cite{valenzuela2024hidden}, with constant churn and many commits fixing CI errors, updating environments, or adapting to upstream changes.
-Zhneg and colleagues \cite{zheng2025whyfail} categorized common failure causes (network timeouts, configuration mistakes, dependency breakage), showing that robust CI is non-trivial.
+Rostami Mazrae \etal \cite{rostami5369484empirical} similarly report that workflow files are updated regularly, with many changes targeting job and step definitions or their configuration, reflecting sustained maintenance activity in practice.
+Zheng and colleagues \cite{zheng2025whyfail} categorized common failure causes (network timeouts, configuration mistakes, dependency breakage), showing that robust CI is non-trivial.
 Quality ``smells'' have been cataloged by Khatami \cite{khatami2024smells}, including seven recurring anti-patterns (e.g., broad triggers, mismanaged caching, unpinned versions) that degrade efficiency or maintainability and can indirectly affect security.
 These works target correctness and upkeep whereas our study centers on security, evaluating how well scanners catch weaknesses like unpinned versions in practice.

+Muralee and colleagues \cite{muralee2023argus} introduced static taint analysis for GitHub Actions workflows to trace untrusted inputs and catch command-injection paths pre-execution.
+Rule-based scanners \cite{bendetti2022assessment} encode vulnerability and misconfiguration checks, finding thousands of issues even in small samples.
+Beyond injection-oriented analyses, COSSETER \cite{tystahlcosseter} proposes demand-driven static analysis to infer the minimal permissions needed by workflows and actions, supporting least-privilege configuration rather than only flagging misconfigurations.
+Granite \cite{moazen2025granite} further advances least-privilege for GitHub Actions by offering a mechanism to enforce more granular permissions use during workflow execution.
+Reusable actions often ship weaknesses (outdated dependencies with CVEs or overly broad permissions) that propagate to consumers \cite{koishybayev2024quantifying}.
+Progress measurements show partial but incomplete adoption of recommended practices \cite{huang2025revisiting}.
+Our study contributes to the \ghaworkflows security body of knowledge with a systematic analysis of workflow security scanners, providing software development teams with concrete evidence about the strength of each scanner.